What is this stage of local plan making

-The London Borough of Tower Hamlets already has a planning policy supporting food growing and a thriving community food growing network run by WEN.
-The Council is now starting a review of its plan and is asking residents what issues the new plan should address.
-However, food growing was not discussed in their consultation report.
+It is important not to be complacent.
+The London Borough of Tower Hamlets originally had a planning policy supporting food growing and a thriving community food growing network run by WEN.
+But when the Council started a review of its plan and asked residents what issues the new plan should address, WEN discovered food growing was not discussed in the consultation report.

 The Next Stage